kennethrrosen/qubes-for-journalists/README.md

 For greater security, higher performance and a lower resource footprint, consider using an experimental MirageOS-based unikernel firewall that can run as a QubesOS ProxyVM.

 Configure each ServiceVM as a static DisposableVM to mitigate the threat from persistent malware accross VM reboots.
-[64]

 Consider disabling the Control Port Filter Proxy to reduce the attack surface of both the Whonix-Gateway ™ and Whonix-Workstation ™.
 Consider hardening systemcheck.

-Use split-GPG for email to reduce the risk of key theft used for encryption / decryption and signing.
 Create an App Qube that is exclusively used for email and change the VM's firewall settings to only allow network connections to the email server and nothing else ("Deny network access except...").
 Only open untrusted email attachments in a DisposableVM to prevent possible infection.